We just spotted a new article on gynecomastia.org discussing the need to help teens with man boobs. We couldn’t agree more!

 You already know that male breast reduction surgery is an option for guys with moobs.
 What you may not know is that the procedure can be performed on adolescents as well.
 It is a valid choice for many whose gynecomastia has persisted for two years or more and whose self-esteem is negatively affected.

-We have treated hundreds of teens with man boobs in New York.
+We have treated hundreds of teens with man boobs.
 It is one of our specialties.
 It’s a joy to work with these young men—surgery for them can be life changing, as it was for our patient, John.
 At a time when a guy’s self-image and character are being formed, it is a pleasure to make a positive impact.